 Once you have set up voicemail with diversions, it will answer your telephone if it is busy or you are unable to answer it.
 Callers will hear a greeting recorded by yourself, and you can be notified of the incoming message in the following ways: - by your telephone ringing briefly - displaying a message (depending on the phone) - by email (with or without an attached sound file) - by text You can pick up voicemail from your own phone, from the attached sound file in email, from a web page or from any phone.

 If you dial 00 and have not enabled voicemail on your extension before, you will be prompted to personalize your mailbox.
 To activate your voicemail box, you will need to record a PIN, a personal greeting and to record your name.
 In order for callers to be able to leave messages in your voicemail box, you will then need to place diversions from your extension to your mailbox.
 Please see the appropriate instructions depending on whether you use a Cisco or analogue phone.

+You have the possibility of having multiple personal greetings.
+This means you can record several messages and change them over as appropriate.
 When callers are diverted to your voicemail box, they will hear the personal greeting before being prompted to leave a message.
 Dial 3 from the Main Menu to personalise your mailbox.
-To add a greeting dial 1 for your personal greeting.
-To record - Press 3 and then any key to stop recording.
+To review your personal greetings dial 1.
+To hear the active personal greeting, dial 1.
+To review personal greeting recordings, press 2.
+Enter the number of the personal greeting you wish to review - if you only have one greeting, dial 1.
+Listen to the personal greeting.
+Press 3 to re-record and then any key to stop recording.
 To review - Press 2 If you are satisfied with your greeting press 1.
-If you would like to re-record your greeting press 3.

 From the Main Menu, dial 3 to access the personalization menu.
 From the Personalization/Auto-registration menu, dial 2 to access the PIN code menu. *Please choose a memorable 6 digit-length PIN number*